vacp2p/rfc/content/docs/rfcs/23/README.md

 3) name indicates what is being exchanged, which in this case is WakuMessages over a single topic and
 4) that the data in PubSub field is protobuf (unlike Eth2 where it is `ssz_snappy`) as determined by WakuMessage.

+### Pubsub topic format

+PubSub topics SHOULD follow the following structure:

+`/waku/2/{topic-name}/{encoding}`

+This namespaced structure makes things like compatibility and discoverability and automatic handling of new topics easier.
+For example, if the encoding of the payload is changed, compression is introduced, etc.

+For more on this format of PubSub topics, see [Ethereum 2 P2P spec](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/phase0/p2p-interface.md#topics-and-messages) where inspiration for this format was taken from.

 ### Default PubSub topic

-The default PubSub topic SHOULD be used for all protocols.
+Unless there's a good reason, the default PubSub topic SHOULD be used for all protocols.
 However, in certain situations other topics MAY be used.

 Using a single PubSub topic ensures a connected network, as well some degree of metadata protection.